oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-retworkx is a general purpose graph library for python3 written in Rust to take advantage of the performance and safety that Rust provides.
-It was built as a replacement for qiskit's previous (and current) networkx usage (hence the name) but is designed to provide a high performance general purpose graph library for any python application.
-The project was originally started to build a faster directed graph to use as the underlying data structure for the DAG at the center of qiskit-terra's transpiler, but it has since grown to cover all the graph usage in Qiskit and other applications.
+retworkx is a general purpose graph library for python3 written in Rust to take advantage of theperformance and safety that Rust provides.
+It was built as a replacement for qiskit's previous (and current)networkx usage (hence the name) but is designed to provide a high performance general purpose graph library for anypython application.
+The project was originally started to build a faster directed graph to use as the underlying datastructure for the DAG at the center of qiskit-terra's transpiler, but it has since grown to cover all the graph usagein Qiskit and other applications.

-**URL**
+**More Information**

 https://github.com/Qiskit/retworkx